United Nations Honour Flag: History

 Brooks B. Harding (1896–1959), an American, made the acquaintance of United States President Franklin Delano Roosevelt and British Prime Minister Winston Churchill in December 1941 by presenting each with a Victory V symbol embossed in leather with the slogan Absolute Victory by delivery at the White House at a time when Churchill was in the United States for the Arcadia Conference to sign the Declaration by United Nations.
 Churchill's recognition of Harding noted a need for a symbol of the wartime Allies.
-In October 1942, Harding traveled to Washington, DC with six cloth designs.
+In October 1942, Harding traveled to Washington, D.C. with six cloth designs.
 In his meeting at the United States Department of State, he learned that since there was no United Nations committee to present his designs to, he would have to obtain approvals from all 29 signatory nations individually.
-Upon meeting with Dr. Vladimir Palic, First Secretary of the Czechoslovakian Embassy, a single specific design involving four bars was determined to be the appropriate candidate to put forth.
+Upon meeting with Dr. Vladimir Palic, First Secretary of the Czechoslovak Embassy, a single specific design involving four bars was determined to be the appropriate candidate to put forth.
 All 29 nations subsequently agreed to the four vertical bar design.
 However, the flag was determined not to be used as an official emblem of the organization, but rather a symbol of the people and governments.
 It was flown at Dumbarton Oaks in June 1943 in the presence of United Nations military attaches from all United Nations embassies in full uniform.
 The Honour flag was also flown throughout Washington at private buildings in August 1943 during the Atlantic Charter week, where it also flew as a secondary flag to national emblems throughout the war.
 It gradually flew at more and more government offices and was distributed to various of the United Nations, and it was officially adopted in several countries starting with New Zealand.
 By a motion in the United States Senate, the flag was flown in thousands of towns to celebrate V-E Day.
 At the United Nations Conference on International Organization, where there was a golden motif, the red bars were substituted with gold, while some nations preferred green and blue bars.

 Additional names include Friendship Flag, Freedom Flag, Goodwill Flag, and Flag of Four Freedoms.
 It is regarded as a symbol of the Allied Forces of World War II.
 The flag is listed in the online Dictionary of Vexillology at "HONOUR (or HONOR) FLAG" with the following primary definition "The flag, now obsolete, that was selected to represent those nations which were working towards world peace prior to the founding of the United Nations Organization, and in official/semi-official use (particularly, but not exclusively, in the USA) from 1943 to c1948 – the four freedoms flag."